Neuraxio/Neuraxle/examples/caching/README.txt

 Caching
 -------------------------------------

-This demonstrates how to use checkpoint in neuraxle.
+This demonstrates how to use checkpoints in Neuraxle.